Centered and spacious: How to build your own creative practice as a busy, full-time professional

 How to figure out when your creative energy is at its peak #

 Write down the last time you felt like you were in a “flow state” while working on something.
 Use the Notion template to work through these prompts.

 In positive psychology, a flow state, also known colloquially as being in the zone, is the mental state in which a person performing an activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of the activity.

-For me, the flow state is when I am completely immersed in the work and lose track of time.
+For me, the flow state is when I am completely immersed in my creative practice and lose track of time.

 Now, write down as much detail about that time as you possibly can.
 What were you wearing?
 How much did you sleep the night before?
 What time of day was it?
 Were you at home or somewhere else?

 If you’re unsure, take note of your natural rhythms over the next few weeks.
-These are the clues for creating your own creative practice.
+These are the clues for creating your own keystone creative habit.

 The pollinators: For when you need inspiration #

 The second element of your creative practice is for collecting inspiration and filling your creative well with interesting places, textures, and images.

 In The Artist’s Way, the pollinating activity for artists is called an Artist Date.